oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-3-stake-cli.md

 ## 1. Staking
 Below is an example command line for staking:
 - network: Supports 2 networks, either mainnet or testnet.
-- validator:  The validator address you're trying to stake with.
+- validator:  The validator owner address you're trying to stake with.
 - oas: The amount of tokens you wish to stake, noting that the unit is wei (1 OAS = 1000000000000000000).
 ```sh
 $ oaspos staker:stake \